AwalaApp/codelabs/codelabs/android-centralised.md

 ![](images/ping-service/service-architecture-pong.png)

+Positive
+: The Ping service uses a request-response pattern because its sole purpose is to test that endpoints can send and receive data.
+However, **endpoints in your own services can send messages at any time** and there's no requirement to respond to messages.
+Your endpoints should just push data to their peers whenever new data is available, without waiting for anyone else to "initiate" the communication.

 Awala requires messages bound for private endpoints (such as the one inside this Android app) to be pre-authorised by the recipient, so that means your ping message will have to include an authorisation for `ping.awala.services` to reply with a pong message.
 In most services, authorisations would be issued once and renewed periodically, but `ping.awala.services` is stateless, so your app will have to issue an authorisation each time.

 You'll be using the Android endpoint library _[awaladroid](https://github.com/relaycorp/awala-endpoint-android)_ to send and receive messages via the private gateway.